mindee/mindee-api-dotnet/README.md

 # Mindee API Helper Library for .NET

-The official Mindee API Helper Library for .NET ecosystem to quickly and easily connect to Mindee's API services
+The official Mindee API Helper Library for the .NET ecosystem to quickly and easily connect to Mindee's API services

 It targets .NET Standard 2.0 to be used with .NET Framework 4.7.2 as well that with .NET 5/6.